 - Adobe FormsCentral will be retired soon, so I cannot offer my online test any longer.
 Thank you very much to all of you for the 580 submittals I have been able to collect!
 I will be posting my results in short.
-For those of you who did not have the chance to take the online test and are curious about it, I have worked out an offline solution that you may try on your own.
+For those of you who did not have the chance to take the online test and are curious about it, I have worked out an offline version that you may try on your own.
 Have fun!

 February 8th, 2016